alhajee/ckan/doc/extensions/adding-custom-fields.rst

 them with the :py:class:`~ckan.plugins.interfaces.IValidators` interface.

 Any of the following objects may be used as validators as part of a custom dataset, group or organization schema.
-CKAN's validation code will check for and attempt to use them in this order:
+FMLD's validation code will check for and attempt to use them in this order: